 When looking at the ingredient label on the back or side of a product box, beauty ingredients are listed in descending order by quantity with the highest first.
 This is just like food labels!
-There are a few exceptions, including any ingredients under 1% which don’t have to be listed, as well as any color additives.
+The exception is any ingredient under 1% in the formula, which can be listed in any descending order.
 Pay closest attention to the ingredients at the top of the list to make sure any product you buy is primarily (or ideally completely) made up of nontoxic ingredients.

 Tip #4: “Fragrance” Isn’t So Sweet:

 “Fragrance” or “flavor” listed on a label could contain hundreds of ingredients that aren’t listed and potentially harmful.
 Sneaky, right?
 This is why it’s best to avoid those ingredients on labels all together.
 Companies don’t have to spell out what comprises their fragrance or flavor because they are protected by trade secret laws, so you can’t verify the ingredients are safe.
 Maybe that’s why staying too long at the fragrance counter often leads to a major headache…